IMPF Covid-19 Response

 2. Enhancing member collaboration

 The IMPF website will drive traffic to individual member sites.
-We have set up a “Company of the Week” initiative on the site, where visitors can explore an individual company and browse their offering of genres and artists.
-The ‘Company of the Week’ focus will be supported across all our social-digital channels.
+We have set up a “Company of the Month” initiative on the site, where visitors can explore an individual company and browse their offering of genres and artists.
+The ‘Company of the Month’ focus is supported across all our social-digital channels.

 3. Resource Education

-IMPF will provide members with information on the resources available to deal with the impact of Covid-19, including what other organisations are doing worldwide.
-The IMPF website will promote best practices among members by informing you of steps taken by others in dealing with the crisis and showing examples of measures that can be adopted and adapted.
+IMPF provides members with information on the resources available to deal with the impact of Covid-19, including what other organisations are doing worldwide.
+The IMPF website promotes best practices among members by informing you of steps taken by others in dealing with the crisis and showing examples of measures that can be adopted and adapted.

 4. The Opportunities

 The dangers and negative impacts of this pandemic are very real and very concerning.
 However, within a crisis are the seeds of opportunity.
-The cancellation of live performances and the worldwide lockdown have led to fresh licensing opportunities.
-DJ sets, the use of master recordings on live streaming, the increasing use of services such as Zoom and other platforms for entertainment purposes, off-site ticketing and subscriptions where the offering is music content (live or recorded), making the most of the advertising revenue on those licensed platforms now offering more and more online entertainment, will all be considered.
-IMPF will engage with industry bodies to discuss potential new and mutually beneficial approaches to licensing models.
+The cancellation of live performances and the worldwide lockdown have led to fresh licensing opportunities; DJ sets, the use of master recordings on live streaming, the increasing use of services such as Zoom and other platforms for entertainment purposes, off-site ticketing and subscriptions where the offering is music content (live or recorded), making the most of the advertising revenue on those licensed platforms now offering more and more online entertainment.
+IMPF engages with industry bodies to discuss potential new and mutually beneficial approaches to licensing models.